The

 Wind Protection:

-small, so you will need to add the after market wind shield
+fairing is too small, so you will need to add the after

-get buffeting unless you hunch below the vortex.
-Of course
+shield, you still get buffeting unless you hunch below the

 Vibration: